 Rewilding Peruvian Spider Monkeys!!!

 As the only program of its kind in Peru, it is always gratifying to share with wildlife lovers this experience.
-Peruvian Spider monkeys listed as ‘Endangered’ in the IUCN Red List were extinct in the eastern area of the Tambopata National Reserve due to poaching, habitat loss and illegal pet trafficking before the creation of the Reserve.
+Peruvian Spider listed as ‘Endangered’ in the IUCN Red List were extinct in the eastern area of the Tambopata National Reserve due to poaching, habitat loss and illegal pet before the creation of the Reserve.

 MTF 6122